Quick facts – Asthma in Minnesota

 How common is asthma in Minnesota?

-- One in 14 children and one in 12 adults in Minnesota currently have asthma, adding up to more than 410,000 Minnesotans who have asthma.1
+- One in 14 children (7.1%) and one in 13 adults (7.5%) currently have asthma, adding up to around 408,000 Minnesotans who have asthma.1

-- An estimated 11% of middle and high school students (grades 6-12) in Minnesota currently have asthma.2
+- An estimated one in 10 middle and high school students (grades 6-12) (10.6%) in Minnesota currently have asthma.2

-- In 2013, there were 19,970 emergency department visits and 3,197 hospitalizations for asthma across Minnesota.3
+- In 2014, there were 21,800 emergency department visits and 3,400 hospitalizations for asthma across Minnesota.3

-- In 2013, there were 80 deaths due to asthma in Minnesota; 60% of those who died were age 65 or older when they died.
+- 59% of those who died were age 65 or older when they died.